Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery Scenarios: Framework Implementations

 \subsection{Optimization}

-Based on the sampled dataset, our proposed framework addresses the problem of finding the optimal thresholds in the priority function.
-First, we obtain the regressions of the sampled data from the developed HRC simulator.
-In this study, we employ a Gaussian Process, which represents a nonlinear regression function, denoted as $\mathcal{GP}$.
-This process allows us to estimate the productivity and time risk and their confidence in each threshold condition, whose regression functions are represented by $f_{product}\sim \mathcal{GP}(X_{product}) = \mathcal{N}( \mu_{product}, \sigma_{product})$ and $f_{risk}\sim \mathcal{GP}(X_{risk}) = \mathcal{N}( \mu_{risk}, \sigma_{risk})$, respectively.
-The regressions are conducted with open library \textit{GPy} \cite{GPy}.
-Second, we formulate the following optimization problem to determine the optimal threshold $\bar{\bm{l}}^*$:
+Based on the analyzed dataset, our proposed framework addresses the challenge of identifying optimal thresholds within the priority function.
+Initially, we derive regressions for the sampled data obtained from the developed HRC simulator.
+In this investigation, we utilize Gaussian process regression (GPR) to represent a nonlinear regression function $\mathcal{GP}$.
+This approach enables the estimation of productivity and time risk, along with their associated confidence, under various threshold conditions.
+The regression functions are expressed as $f_{product}\sim \mathcal{GP}(X_{product}) = \mathcal{N}( \mu_{product}, \sigma_{product})$ and $f_{risk}\sim \mathcal{GP}(X_{risk}) = \mathcal{N}( \mu_{risk}, \sigma_{risk})$, respectively.
+The regressions are implemented using the open-source library \textit{GPy} \cite{GPy}.
+The kernel functions employed in this study are the Matern32 function in Section \ref{sec:hardware_exp} and the exponential function in Section \ref{sec:simulation_exp}.
+These choices are informed by a pilot investigation assessing regression accuracy within each experimental setup.
+Subsequently, we formulate the following optimization problem to ascertain the optimal threshold $\bar{\bm{l}}^*$:

-where $t_{lim}$ is the risk time limit given as prior human knowledge.
-The objective function maximizes the estimated mean of the productivity regression as $f_{product} = \mu_{product}$.
-On the other hand, the inequality constraint equation limiting the maximum risk time can conservatively consider the gap between the simulator and real environments based on the estimated distribution of the regression function as
+where $t_{lim}$ is the risk time limit provided as prior human knowledge.
+The objective function seeks to maximize the estimated mean of the productivity regression, expressed as $f_{product} = \mu_{product}$.
+Conversely, the inequality constraint equation, which restricts the maximum risk time, adopts a conservative approach by accounting for the disparity between the simulator and real environments.
+This consideration is grounded in the estimated distribution of the regression function, as follows:

-for practical usage. $\zeta \ge 0$ is a gain corresponding to how much the optimization considers the regression confidence.
-In our current insight, the confidence gain $\zeta$ can be determined only through practical trials seeing the accuracy of the productivity and risk time regressions.
-Our future work will investigate a more systematic way to find the appropriate confidence gain $\zeta$.
-We solve this optimization problem using a genetic algorithm (GA) implemented in an open library \textit{DEAP} \cite{Gagne2012}, which treats it as a black-box optimization problem.
+for practical usage.
+The parameter $\zeta \ge 0$ represents a gain that quantifies the degree to which the optimization accounts for regression confidence.
+Presently, the determination of the confidence gain $\zeta$ relies solely on empirical trials assessing the accuracy of the productivity and risk time regressions.
+Subsequent research endeavors will explore a more structured methodology for identifying the optimal confidence gain $\zeta$.
+To address this optimization problem, we employ a genetic algorithm (GA) implemented within the open-source library \textit{DEAP} \cite{Gagne2012}.
+This approach treats the problem as a black-box optimization task.